Sautéed Vegetables make the perfect quick side dish. They are so flavorful and come together in no time.

 How Long To Sauté Vegetables

 Sauté vegetables on medium high heat for 3 to 5 minutes.
-Sautéing vegetables at a high heat allows the vegetables to caramelize while the moisture locks in.
+Sautéing vegetables at a high heat compared to low/medium heat allows the vegetables to caramelize while the moisture locks in.

 Can You Sauté Frozen Vegetables

 Sauteing frozen vegetables is a great way to save time.
-I often buy a giant frozen vegetables pack from Cotsco and keep in my freezer for a quick saute on busy weekenights.
+I often buy giant frozen vegetable packs from Costco and keep them in my freezer for a quick saute on busy weeknights.

 How To Sauté Frozen Vegetables